 We believe having your own Personal Trainer is essential to your success which is why our unique challenge makes it compulsory!

-- You’ll be seeing a Personal Trainer (PT) once every four weeks and a minimum total of five times.
+- You’ll be seeing a Personal Trainer (PT) once at least five times during the Challenge.

 - You can choose any PT providing they are registered.*

-- If there’s no registered* PT within 20km of you we have Global PTs who can help.
+- If there’s no registered* PT within 20km of you we have Global PTs who can help you out.

 *Registered means with a body recognized by ICREPs of which there are 1000s around the world:-)